 You are experiencing symptoms of a sexually transmitted disease

 You are entering into a new sexual relationship

 You have received a notification from a previous partner that they are infected

 If you suspect that you have an active herpes disease, a swab by a healthcare provider may be required

-The sample must be collected before 10am on a Monday to Friday and returned on the same day.
+The sample must be collected in the morning, on a Monday-Friday, and returned on the same day.

 This test is not suitable for anyone under the age of 18.